Overcrowding at the jail: A growing problem during the pandemic

 WICHITA, Kan.
 (KSNW) – It was mid-March of this year when all jury trials were suspended in Kansas due to the coronavirus pandemic.

-Nearly two thousand people are either sitting in jail or out on bond, arrested but awaiting their legal due process.
+Nearly 2,000 people are either sitting in jail or out on bond, arrested but awaiting their legal due process.
 It means the jail is full and law enforcement officials have their hands full dealing with a crowded jail.

-“A lot of the jury trials that we have or the folks that are sitting here waiting for jury trials are your violent offenders, said Segwick County Sheriff Jeff Easter.
+“A lot of the jury trials that we have or the folks that are sitting here waiting for jury trials are your violent offenders,” said Sedgwick County Sheriff Jeff Easter.

 People who are still waiting for their day in court.

-“The revolving door is always a frustration for police, probably at the top of the list,” said Ramasy.
+“The revolving door is always a frustration for police, probably at the top of the list,” said Ramsay.

-The list of people waiting for a speedy trial in Sedgwick County is quickly growing to nearly two thousand whereas last week that number was just over 1,850.
+The list of people waiting for a speedy trial in Sedgwick County is quickly growing to nearly 2,000 whereas last week that number was just over 1,850.

 “All of that is kind of a perfect storm that has happened in the last couple of weeks which has compounded our problems with overcrowding here,” Sheriff Easter said.